Strategic-Futures-Lab/Topic_Mapping_Pipeline/doc/GettingStarted.md

 - `json-simple-1.1.1.jar` for reading and writing json files;
 - `pdfbox-app-2.0.9.jar` for reading pdf documents;
 - `stanford-corenlp-3.9.2.jar` and `stanford-corenlp-3.9.2-models.jar` for lemmatising text;
-- `mallet.jar` and `mallet-deps.jar` for modelling topics.
+- `mallet.jar` and `mallet-deps.jar` for modelling topics;

-Finally, some modules will call [NodeJS](https://nodejs.org/en/) as some modules are written in JavaScript, you should therefore make sure you have installed it on your system.
+- `jbox2d-library-2.2.1.1.jar` for mapping topics.

+Although it has been deprecated, the previous version of the mapping module has been written in JavaScript.
+If you wish to use this version, you will need to install [NodeJS](https://nodejs.org/en/) to execute JavaScript.

 ---